Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Especially kori ajadina.

 Every time I eat this dish, my mind just goes back to the times my mom used to make kori ajadina when we had guests over.
-As the chicken cooked, it would fill up the house with the most joyous aromas.
+As the chicken cooked, it filled up the house with the most joyous aromas.
 It was a test of patience to wait for the chicken to get done.
-I remember I would pop into the kitchen every few minutes and ask “Is it done?”.
-I am sure I drove my mom crazy but she would always say “I will call you the minute it is done”.
+I remember I would pop into the kitchen every few minutes and ask, “Is it done?”.
+I am sure I drove my mom crazy, but she would always say, “I will call you the minute it is done”.
 And she would.

 It is hard to explain the joy I felt when she called out for me.
-As I entered the kitchen, she would give a small steel bowl filled with a few pieces of chicken ajadina.
-I always wanted to be the first to taste it and give her my ‘seal of approval’.
+As I entered the kitchen, she gave me a small steel bowl filled with a few pieces of chicken ajadina.
+I always wanted to be the first to taste it and give her my ‘seal of approval.’
 Even though I was a kid, I still knew what a good kori ajadina tasted like.
 I was a foodie even back then 🙂

 How to make kori ajadina or chicken sukka Kundapur style?